kivy/kivy/doc/sources/gettingstarted/intro.rst

     :align: center
     :height: 255px

-If you need more background about Python language, you might be interested in these tutorials:
+If you need more background on the Python language, you might be interested in these tutorials:

 * `The Python Tutorial (at the Python website) <http://docs.python.org/tutorial/>`_